Hypercalcemia means you have too much calcium in your blood.

 - Peptic ulcer disease

-These complications of long-term hypercalcemia are uncommon today.
+These complications of long-term hypercalcemia are uncommon today in many countries.

 When to Contact a Medical Professional

 Contact your health care provider if you have:

 Family history of hypercalcemia